- Good to know

 So, we hear you’re looking for a hairstyle that is both bold and practical?
 Look no further!
 This guide will tell you everything you need to know about the buzz cut.

-We’ll explain the different types of buzz cuts and other related hairstyles to give you inspiration for your next visit to your trusted barber or hairdresser.
+We’ll explain the different types of buzz cuts and other related hairstyles to give you inspiration for your next visit to your trusted barber.

 The buzz cut (or buzzcut) is actually a generic collective name for short ‘buzzed’ hairstyles, in other words, cropped hair.
 The different terms such as crew cut, butch cut, Ivy League, induction cut are also used.